 And finally, remember – however you decide to stay active, make it a date in your diary and stick to it!

 I would love to know what keeps you coming back to your exercise class week after week?
 If you don’t attend a class, please let me know why and what might entice you to give one a go.
-Click here to contact me – I look forward to hearing from you!
+Leave a comment below or send a message on our contact page– I look forward to hearing from you!

 Sign up to the newsletter here and I will send all 5 videos and the PDF guide straight to your email.

 The videos are all online (you don't need to download anything) and you can watch them at any time, on any device.